 The strength of the City's Stormwater Management Program is primarily a result of the commitment and support of the Auburn City Council in protecting local natural resources as demonstrated in the formation of the Watershed Division to manage the stormwater program, increased enforcement of erosion and sediment control requirements and increased efforts and funding to evaluate stormwater quality.
-In addition, the City has a staff that is committed to managing an efficient and leading-edge stormwater management program that is a positive reflection on the City.
-The City also works to actively engage local environmental groups, concerned citizens and the local development community in its stormwater management program through its public education, outreach and involvement programs.
+In addition, the City has a staff that is committed to managing an efficient and leading-edge stormwater management program that is a positive reflection on the City and that is considered one of the model programs in the Southeast.
+The City also works to actively engage local environmental groups, concerned citizens, the local development community and other City personnel in its stormwater management program through its public education, outreach and involvement programs.

-Other strengths include:
+Other specific strengths include: